Matador Volunteer

 In many cases this is their only source of revenue for purchasing goods on the rare trip an elder takes into civilization, so this very insignificant amount of money could go a long way for a family.

-9. Come Prepared
+9. Come prepared.

 A little planning ahead can go a long way.
 Here’s what to pack in order to foster interaction with the indigenous population, and create happy kids and thankful moms.